apache/plc4x/plc4net/docs/s7-hardware-verification.md

-`tools/s7-verify` drives the **public driver API** exactly as a NuGet consumer would — `new S7Driver(new DefaultTransportManager()).Connect("s7://host?…")` — then connects, runs S7 Setup Communication, reads every scalar type from a data block, round-trips a write, and checks an error path.
+`tools/s7-verify` drives the **public driver API** exactly as a NuGet consumer would — `new S7Driver(new DefaultTransportManager()).Connect("s7://host?…")` — then connects, runs S7 Setup Communication, reads every scalar type from a data block, checks the I/Q/M X/B/W/D absolute-address matrix, round-trips writes, and checks an error path.
+Every write case follows read-before → write → read-back → restore → restore-read-back.
 It prints a Markdown report and exits 0 on pass, 1 on any failure.

-Verified against: **Siemens S7-1214C DC/DC/DC (S7-1200 family), 2026-09-03 — PASS 12/12.**
+Verified against: **Siemens S7-1214C DC/DC/DC (S7-1200 family), 2026-09-16 — PASS 50/50.**
 See [s7-hardware-report.md](s7-hardware-report.md) for the run log.

 ## 1. Prepare the PLC (TIA Portal)